Choose tap

 Imagine paying for something so valuable that its packaging costs 400 times more than the product.

-Scientists estimate that there will be more plastic than fish in the world’s oceans by 2050.
+As it breaks down over 450 years, it creates microplastics that enter waterways, eventually reaching our rivers and oceans.
+Scientists estimate that by 2050, there will be more plastic than fish in the world’s oceans.

 To find more information, please visit the Choose tap website.